5 (British TV channel) programming: Reality television

 Channel 5 has a history of broadcasting reality TV shows.
 Shows broadcast include a UK version of The Mole, to which the channel acquired the format rights, and which was well received: the website UKGameshows.com announced that The Mole beat The Crystal Maze to win its first reader poll to find the best UK gameshow of all time.
 There was also a series of Touch the Truck and Jailbreak, however these were less successful.

 In 2004, the channel hosted the "ultimate" reality show, Back to Reality featuring contestants from a variety of reality shows under one roof.
 Despite high hopes, the series failed to gain a large audience.
 Another programme broadcast was Make Me a Supermodel, a reality show in which contestants try to win a contract with the Select Modelling Agency.
 The format lasted two series, and the second series was also featured on 5*.

 The winner of Big Brother 11 and Channel 5's OK!
 TV reporter Josie Gibson was given her own 3-part reality show, There's Something About Josie which aired in May 2011.

 In Solitary: The Anti-Social Experiment aired on Channel 5 on 28 August 2017, and was produced by Stellify Media.
 The programme involved three members of the public being locked up in solitary confinement for five days and was presented by George Lamb (who also participated in the experiment).
 A celebrity edition of the format called Celebs In Solitary in which Anthea Turner, Professor Green, Eddie Hall, and Shazia Mirza attempt to spend five days in solitary confinement was also made (also presented by Lamb).
 Even though Stellify Media promoted the format as an entertainment show, this gruelling, psychological 'anti-social' experiment was usually listed as a Factual or Lifestyle programme by others.

+A more recent format to air on the channel is Cast Away, in which a well known celebrity is stranded on the uninhabited island of Ankerea, off the coast of Madagascar, for ten days without a film crew and must document the experience themselves.
+The first series, consisting of two episodes, was aired in April 2023 and starred comedian Ruby Wax.
+Her friend Joanna Lumley, who starred in Girl Friday, a similar survival programme aired on the BBC in 1994, made a guest appearance in the first episode.
+A three-part second series was announced in September 2024 with Phillip Schofield revealed as the celebrity taking part.